Guide for Undocumented Individuals Traveling in the U.S.

 (CA ONLY) Can I fly with an AB 60 License?

 It is not recommended for an individual to fly with an AB 60 license (a driver’s license available for undocumented individuals in California).
 TSA has been inconsistent regarding the acceptance of AB 60 licenses.
-TSA could use the license as a basis to stop someone, question them, and ultimately refer them to ICE for possible deportation/ removal hearings or immigration detention.
+TSA could use the license as a basis to stop someone, question them, and refer them to ICE for possible deportation/removal hearings or immigration detention.
 Referral to ICE by TSA can happen even if the passenger is not traveling internationally.

 Can I fly with a foreign passport or Employment Authorization Document Card?